Debraheem/Massive_star_binaries/Lab3.md

 ## Science goal

 In Minilab1 and Minilab2, we explored the evolution of a stellar binary, with a particular focus on the mass donor (a.k.a the primary - initially more massive star).
 In this lab, we now turn our attention towards the other component in the binary, i.e., the mass gainer (a.k.a. the secondary - initially less massive star).
 The aim is to explore how binary interaction changes the appearance, structure (both surface and internal), and future evolution of the mass gainer.
-This accreted mass should also carry a substantial amount of angular momentum, which could also impact the star's properties (see, e.g., \cite{renzo2021evolution} for more information).
+This accreted mass should also carry a substantial amount of angular momentum, which could also impact the star's properties (see, e.g., Renzo and Götberg, 2021 for more information).
 In this lab, we will ignore the impact of the angular momentum carried by the accreted material on the mass gainer.

 ### Bonus goal